h-albert-lee/what-I-read-2023/README.md

 A Survey of Large Language Models (ArXiv 2023)

 FinEval : A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models (ArXiv 2023)

+Consciousness in Artificial Intelligence : Insights from the Science of Consciousness (ArXiv 2023)